 - Atheromas are not just made up of cholesterol – they also contain calcium and other substances from the bloodstream.

-- The main problem is that in the beginning it has no symptoms.
-This is a silent disease that can only be diagnosed through testing.
+- The main problem is that in the beginning, it has no symptoms.
+This is a silent disease that doctors can only diagnose by testing.

 - If it remains undetected, atherosclerosis can cause problems such as heart attacks and strokes.

-- However, another problem for health professionals is that, as we said above, there are many people who simply don’t respond to the traditional medications for high cholesterol.
+- However, another problem for health professionals is that there are many people who simply don’t respond to traditional medications for high cholesterol.

 Stephen J. Nichols is the director of the study mentioned earlier who showed the clear effectiveness of evolocumab to treat and reverse atherosclerosis in all patients.

 - Their coronary artery scans showed a very positive change after a few months of treatment.
-It’s finally possible to reduce the risk of cardiovascular diseases to a level that so far had never been achieved.
+It’s finally possible to reduce the risk of cardiovascular diseases to a level.

 Who should take this medication?

-Adult patients should follow this treatment if they have already been prescribed the maximum amount of statins and have a cardiovascular disease.
+Adult patients should follow this treatment if they have already been taking the maximum amount of statins and have cardiovascular disease.